Night at the library – During the end of study period and in the examination period, you are welcome to study until 22.00 hours

 • free self-service scanning.

 During the extended opening hours, reception and general information is provided.
-The lobby, the Reading Hall and the training room are open to the public only with a pre-purchased library card.
+The lobby, the Reading Hall and the community space are open to the public only with a pre-purchased library card.

 Everyone is welcome and we wish all our students a successful semester and exam period!